luci/luci-go/lucicfg/doc/README.md

 This filtering currently cannot be used in any of the following cases:

   * For verifiers in CQ groups with `allow_submit_with_open_deps = True`.

+NOTE: location_regexp and location_regexp_exclude are deprecated in favor of location_filters.
+TODO(crbug.com/1171945): Update this after location_filters is used.

 Please talk to CQ owners if these restrictions are limiting you.